doorlay/A/README.md

 **How it works**

 Easy Scrape is a web scraping program written in Python, designed to be beginner-friendly and easy to install and run for those new to web scraping.
-It can be used to scrape
+It uses the built-in python urllib library, for ease of access.